zsusag/GrinHC/README.md

-# GrinHC &emdash; Zachary J. Susag
+# GrinHC — Zachary J. Susag
 A compiler written in [Haskell](https://www.haskell.org) for the CSC-312 course at Grinnell College during the Spring 2018 semester.

 ## Supported Grammar